Results Forwarder

 - NO_TLSv1_1

-For more information, see Submit passive results in the Infrastructure Agent documentation.
-To configure Results Exporter to send data to the HTTP Receiver in Results Forwarder, see Exporting results.
+For more information, refer to Submit passive results in the Infrastructure Agent documentation to configure result forwarding via the Agent.
+To send data using a Results Exporter, see Configuring a custom output to send data to a Results Forwarder.

-Results and acknowledgements can be submitted into Opsview Monitor by writing into the /opt/opsview/var/results.sock pipe file.
-This can be used for submitting passive checks.
+Results and acknowledgements can be submitted into Opsview Monitor by writing into the /opt/opsview/var/results.sock pipe file found wherever the Results Forwarder is installed.

 Entries should be written in the following format: